softblusoft/b65/readme.md

 Introduction
 ------------

-This is a minimal VHDL project to use a 6502 CPU with a C compiler on a FPGA.<br/>
+This is a VHDL project to use a 6502 CPU with a C compiler on a FPGA.
-Design is divided into 'targets' with increasing features.<br/>
+Design is divided into 'targets' with increasing features.
 Some files are duplicated across targets, it's wanted to separate each development step.<br/>
 Build scripts are minimal and the whole project is intentionally written as simple as possible.